The Tokyo Stock Exchange starts the week up – 07/04/2022 at 02:34

 The New York Stock Exchange, which experienced its worst semester since 1970 between January and June, was supported on Friday by a buying current despite the publication of figures showing that growth in manufacturing activity fell in June to its fastest pace. low since June 2020.

-“The Japanese market is expected to see some ups and downs this week,” Okasan Online Securities commented in a note, saying “growing concerns about the US economy entering a recession will limit stock prices” on both sides. of the Pacific.
+“The Japanese market is expected to see some ups and downs this week,” Okasan Online Securities commented in a note, saying “growing concerns regarding the US economy entering a recession will limit stock prices” on both sides. of the Pacific.

 On the side of values